kendru/learn-cljs/content/section-2/lesson-13-interacting-with-javascript-data.md

 _Sharing Data Between Browser and REPL_

-We can use the REPL to inspect this variable, convert it to a ClojureScript data structure, modify it and write a new version back out the the `testScores` variable.
+We can use the REPL to inspect this variable, convert it to a ClojureScript data structure, modify it and write a new version back out the `testScores` variable.

 ```clojure
 cljs.user=> (def cljs-scores (js->clj js/testScores))      ;; <1>